 If you manage to have any of this recipe leftover, just top the mug with aluminum foil or place the cookie in an airtight container.
 Store in the refrigerator for three days.

-Serve this classic recipe with a scoop of your favorite cold ice cream like cookies and cream or vanilla.
+Serve this classic recipe with a scoop of ice cream like cookies and cream or vanilla.
 A glass of chilled milk would also taste incredible with this dessert in addition to a cup of hot tea or coffee.

 You could also drizzle some homemade caramel sauce over this treat depending on how far you want to go.